 Job site Monster.com singles out “Sell me this pencil” as a job-interview challenge sometimes faced by those seeking sales jobs.
 It kind of makes sense — we’ve all met natural salespeople, and turning on that kind of charm in an interview can reveal whether you’re one of them.

-5. Why are manhole covers round?
+3. Why are manhole covers round?

-At least one Microsoft manager has admitted to asking job candidates, “Why are manhole covers round?”
-It’s become one of the cliche brainteaser questions, and while not all employers use this kind of question, you don’t want to be unprepared if they do.
+While not all employers use this kind of question, you don’t want to be unprepared if they do.

 Tips: The most common answer is that the cover won’t fall into the hole, but if you can defend a different answer, go with it.
 It may be as simple as redefining the question — pointing out that manhole covers need to fit a manhole, and in this country, at least, manholes are generally round.